MadLadSquad/MadLadSquadSite/monthly-newsletter/2025/June.md

 1. Optional: Try to add Wayland support for missing platform functions or move platform functions to SDL3 if supported there
 1. Document the entire move to SDL3

-### UImGuiBgfx
+### UImGuiRendererExamples
-The [UImGuiBgfx](https://github.com/MadLadSquad/UImGuiBgfx) project is a new example that showcases the abilities of the new pluggable renderer interface using the popular [bgfx](https://github.com/bkaradzic/bgfx) renderer library
+The [UImGuiRendererExamples](https://github.com/MadLadSquad/UImGuiRendererExamples) project is a library with example renderers based on the
+Metal, DirectX11 and Direct12 APIs, as well as providing an API-agnostic renderer, utilising the popular [bgfx](https://github.com/bkaradzic/bgfx) renderer library

 ## pkggen
 We might also start the development of [pkggen](https://pkggen.madladsquad.com) this month too.